Sookmyung Women's University: Controversy

-In 2012, Sookymung University's board was involved in a scandal involving alleged money "laundering".
+In 2012, Sookmyung University's board was involved in a scandal involving alleged money laundering.
 Specifically, according to the school's internal laws, the university's board is obliged to make financial contributions to the operational budget of the school through a foundation.
 However, when the school received a total of 68.5 billion won ($61 million) in donations from 1995 to 2009, the university's board placed these donations in a foundation account and then transferred them to a school administration account, making it appear as if it was the foundation which made a financial contribution to the school's management.
-Excluding these 'donations', the foundation made no contribution of its own to school administration.
-As a consequence, from 1995 to 2009 Sookmyung University students paid 5% more tuition fee than they otherwise would have had to do.
+Excluding these "donations", the foundation made no contribution of its own to school administration.
+As a consequence, from 1995 to 20, 9 Sookmyung University students paid 5% more tuition fee than they otherwise would have had to do.

 In 2020, Sookmyung Women's University became the first Korean women's university to admit a trans student; however, the student later withdrew her acceptance after news of her acceptance sparked controversy.